 We are delighted that yet more young people are being given the opportunity to enjoy time on the water and experience the benefits of sailing.

 This is my fourth year with The Island Trust.
 I help develop and deliver the day trips for children with disabilities, and raise the funds for them.
 I worked doing the same trips in the Bristol Channel Pilot Cutter, Cornubia, for six years.
 I started sailing when I was 14 and was a volunteer mate in the Ocean Youth Club sailing gaff and bermudan rigged boats in my early 20’s.
 I carried on sailing in my own and other people’s boats throughout my 30 years in the Navy.
 Since then I have worked with several organisations helping to raise awareness of the sea, the amazing things that live in it, and the amazing opportunities it offers.
 I hope to help The Island Trust get young people to understand how and why our ocean is so important to us all.

 Crewed by professional sailing staff, qualified at the highest level, all of our vessels have been coded by the Maritime and Coastguard Agency (MCA) and inspected for seaworthiness and safety.

 The Island Trust and its operating company, Island (Cutter) Ltd, have robust policies and procedures in place to guarantee your safety on board including:

 - Annual DBS Disclosure for all staff and volunteers

 We are members of the Association of Sail Training Organisations (ASTO).

-Full time and relief staff are Royal Yachting Association (RYA) Yachtmasters and Cruising Instructors or higher, and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.
+Full time and relief skippers are Royal Yachting Association (RYA) Yachtmasters and Cruising Instructors or higher, and mates and volunteers are qualified to levels appropriate to the responsibilities they carry in accordance with statutory MCA and RYA regulations and guidelines.